Al-Ahsa Oasis: Description

-With an area of around 85.4 km2, Al-Ahsa Oasis is the largest oasis in the world.
-A large part of the oasis is located in the Empty Quarter, also referred to as Rub' al Khali in Arabic.
+With an area of nearly 85.4 km2, Al-Ahsa Oasis is the largest oasis in the world.
+The majority of the oasis is located in the Empty Quarter, also referred to as, Rub' al Khali in Arabic.
 This covers almost three-quarters of the land in the oasis, while residential areas constitute 18%.

 There are more than 2.5 million palm trees including date palms in the oasis, which is fed from a huge underground aquifer and irrigated by the flow of more than 280 artesian springs, allowing year-round agriculture in a region that is otherwise sand desert.

 The oasis became a World Heritage site in 2018.
 It has also been part of the UNESCO Creative Cities Network since December 2015.
 According to one author, the oases of Al-Ahsa and Al Ain (in the U.A.E., on the border with Oman) are the most important in the Persian Gulf region.